wiggitywhitney/kind-crossplane-gke/README.md

 kubectl get pods -n crossplane-system
 ```

-Check out all of the custom resources that got added to your cluster:
+If you like, check out all of the custom resources that got added to your cluster as part of the Crossplane installation:
 ```bash
 kubectl api-resources | grep crossplane
 ```